 In the session targeting settings of your site, you can choose to start capturing sessions based on the URL that is visited.
 This feature is only available on paid Observe plans and for more details on setting this up, see our How to trigger Recordings and Heatmaps based on URLs article.

+If you've never generated a heatmap before, you might need to click New heatmap first.
 Heatmaps can show data from a single, specific URL or from a group of URLs that match your targeting criteria.
 When showing data from a group of URLs, you’ll only see one screenshot for your heatmap, but the data that appears over the screenshot will be aggregated from all the URLs matching your targeting criteria.

 See our dedicated article on how to show Heatmap data from a group of URLs for more details

-This is the default match type and is used to target a specific page on your site, ignoring any query strings and fragments that might get added, as well as ignoring the protocol, HTTP vs HTTPS, and the presence or not of 'www'.
+This is the default match type and is used to target a specific page on your site, ignoring any query strings and fragments that might get added, as well as ignoring the protocol, HTTPS, and the presence or not of 'www'.